aeternity/protocol/generalized_accounts/ga_explained.md

 ```

 Note: in a realistic use-case it is probably advisable to have an admin
-interface so that you can add (and remore) allowed users later on, etc.
+interface so that you can add (and remove) allowed users later on, etc.